Relief of Mithras killing a bull

 myminifactory

-The Roman deity Mithras appears in the historical record in the late 1st century A.D., and disappears from it in the late 4th century A.D.
-Unlike the major mythological figures of Graeco-Roman religion, such as Jupiter and Hercules, no ancient source preserves the mythology of the god.
-All of our information is therefore derived from depictions on monuments, and the limited mentions of the cult in literary sources.
-This object is part of "Scan The World".
-Scan the World is a non-profit initiative introduced by MyMiniFactory, through which we are creating a digital archive of fully 3D printable sculptures, artworks and landmarks from across the globe for the public to access for free.
-Scan the World is an open source, community effort, if you have interesting items around you and would like to contribute, email stw@myminifactory.com to find out how you can help.
+The Roman deity Mithras first appears in the historical record during the late 1st century A.D., and vanishes from it in the late 4th century A.D.
+Unlike prominent mythological figures such as Jupiter and Hercules, no ancient source preserves the mythology surrounding this god.
+All available information is derived from depictions on monuments and limited literary mentions of the cult.
+This object is part of "Scan The World," a non-profit initiative introduced by MyMiniFactory.
+Through Scan the World, we are creating a digital archive of fully 3D printable sculptures, artworks, and landmarks worldwide for public access at no cost.
+Scan the World is an open-source community effort.
+If you have interesting items nearby and want to contribute, email stw@myminifactory.com to learn how you can assist.

 With this file you will be able to print Relief of Mithras killing a bull with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on Relief of Mithras killing a bull.